-Across Northern Ireland, most major watercourses have been ‘Modelled in Detail’ by DfI Rivers Agency in urban areas, meaning Flood Risk Assessments in Greater Belfast and other urban areas can normally be conducted by a simple desktop assessment.
+Across Northern Ireland, most major watercourses have been ‘Modelled in Detail’ by DfI Rivers Agency in urban areas, meaning Flood Risk Assessments in Northern Ireland urban areas, especially Greater Belfast, can normally be conducted by a simple desktop assessment.
 Outside of these areas, unique modelling of sites is usually required.

 All works are undertaken on a strictly confidential basis.
 If you would like any further information on our Flood Risk Assessment services, please do not hesitate to contact us.